-Sandhutton and Breckenbrough Village Hall
+Sandhutton & Breckenbrough Village Hall

 (Registered Charity 523405)